peterjakubowski/Face-Labeler-Pilot-Workflow/README.md

 # Face-Labeler-Pilot-Workflow

-Face Labeler Pilot is a Python-based workflow tool for photographers, digital asset managers, and anyone needing to tag people shown in photographs.
+Face Labeler Pilot is an interactive human-in-the-loop Python-based workflow tool for photographers, digital asset managers, and anyone needing to tag people shown in photographs.

 The tool is designed to assist in tagging photos from events, portrait sessions, or similar photo shoots that show the same people multiple times across many images.
 The tool performs best on images of people with their faces turned directly towards the camera, like in group shots and portraits.

 The tool does not rely on any database of known faces or identities, rather it builds a list of known faces from the currrent session only and the names entered by the user.
 In its essence, a user need only enter the name of an individual once, thereafter, all representations of the individual is recognized if a match is found from previously labeled faces.
 This makes it a great tool for labeling faces that have never been seen before and may never be seen again by the photographer or editor.
 It only relies on the data from the current session and learns as it iterates through the session's images.

-## Usage
+## Workflow Steps

 1) Simply add a folder of images to the `watch_folder` directory at the root of the project and select it when prompted in the workflow.
 Supported file types are JPEG, PNG, and TIFF.